pptang/js-conf-2019/NOTE.md

 (Show Big Text with animated background)
 "Let's do Re-Architecture"

+## Mercari Webview Architecture
+- (img: Put a images here)
+- Explain how we do routing between new and old codebase here

 ## Re-Architecture - Target
 - Turn spaghetti code into more maintainable, readable, and less WTF code.